 If your pet attacks a person off your property or destroys property that belongs to someone else, these encounters can result in costly liabilities.
-According to the laws of Alberta, dog owners are responsible for injuries and damage, and it is common for victims to seek compensation for destruction of property, cost of medical treatment, and loss of income after a serious dog bite.
+Dog owners are responsible for injuries and damage, and it is common for victims to seek compensation for destruction of property, cost of medical treatment, and loss of income after a serious dog bite.
 Fortunately, your home insurance protects you from this type of lawsuit; however, Your best defense is to avoid these encounters in the first place.
 The brokers at Bow Valley Insurance are always working to help you keep your home insurance rates as low as possible throughout the duration of your policy.

 A Brief Overview of Dog Bite Statistics